dustinpfister/blog_posts/_posts/canvas-example-game-breakout.md

 layout: post
 categories: canvas
 id: 612
-updated: 2020-02-16 18:45:58
+updated: 2020-02-16 18:48:43
-version: 1.1
+version: 1.2
 ---

 This will be a post on a [canvas example](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) that is a very basic breakout clone.
+Even a basic example of this game might prove to be a little involves for new developers especially if you are starting from the ground up, and not using a framework.
+I will try to keep things as striped down as possible for this post, but it will still be a little involved with several javaScript files, and many methods of interest covering many topics that come up when making a game like this.

 <!-- more -->